robenkleene/audio-references/reaktor/tutorials/reaktor-basic-step-sequencer.md

 2. Add an `Add` module and connect the `Sequencer > Out` to its top input, and the `60` to its bottom input, connect it's output to the `Sine > P ` input

     ![Demo Test Tone](assets/basic-step-sequencer/reaktor-basic-step-sequencer-demo-test-tone.png)

+3. Playback can now be tested, when `Test Tone` is enabled, editing the Event Table changes the pitch.